Stephane-Peel/OBS-Keyb4Derby/README.md

 All the part are designed to be print with no support.

 # How to use
+**Please remember that OBS must be in Studio Mode for the Tally Client to work !!!**

 - Install OBS Websocket if needed.
 - The keyboard itself is plug and play, pressed key return F13 to F22
 - Find the COM port of your Arduino.